-Laminate Flooring is also referred to as “floating wood tile.”
-It is a versatile flooring option that has been popular for the last 20 years.
+You are probably here because you are asking yourself, “What is Laminate Flooring?”
+Laminate Flooring is also referred to as floating wood tile and it is a versatile flooring option that has been popular for the last 20 years.
 It comes in many color and style variations, including wood planks, tile, and stone.
 Laminate flooring is a good choice for those seeking a less expensive alternative.

 What is Laminate Flooring Made Of?

 Laminate flooring is made of multiple synthetic layers that are fused together by lamination.
-If you’ve ever been to a school, you have seen posters that have been laminated.
-Laminating film is a thin, clear plastic-type material used to cover posters and paper to make it more durable.
-This concept was used to create laminate flooring.
+When you go to a school, you see posters that have been laminated.
+Laminating film is a thin, clear plastic-type material used to cover posters and paper to make it more durable and it is this concept was used to create laminate flooring.
 Composite wood material made out of high-density fiberboard is topped with a decorative layer in the form of the natural material it is designed to replicate.
-The decorative layer is topped with a clear, protective finish.
+Finally, the decorative layer is topped with a clear, protective finish.

 Where Can Laminate Flooring Be Used?

-Laminate flooring can be used almost anywhere.
+Laminate flooring is able to be used almost anywhere.
 Whether it’s in your office, home, or recreation space, laminate flooring is an attractive, durable option.
 However, if your home is susceptible to moisture or flooding, laminate flooring may not be the best option.
-If you’re looking for a clean wood design, this flooring may be a perfect choice.
+Therefore, if you’re looking for a clean wood design, this flooring may be a perfect choice.

 Pros and Cons of Laminate Flooring